 - More of our youth are opting to continue their education and need part-time work until they’re done school.

 - Parents and other caregivers often need to supplement their income while staying at home to care for loved ones.

 - Those residing in Canada’s many remote locations who already had limited job options, are finding themselves with none at all.

 - Canadian families are struggling with debt, pay-cuts, layoffs and the lack of jobs available in their chosen field, forcing more people to seek part-time jobs.

 It’s tough out there and we need to find more creative ways to be self-sufficient.

-An employment option that is often overlooked is creating your own part-time job online.
+An employment option that is often overlooked, is using the internet to create your own part-time job.
 It isn’t only an income opportunity, it’s also a chance to broaden and improve your skill set with coveted experience.
-You can develop computer, Internet, and business management skills that are in high demand and demonstrate proficiency in them.
-A properly marketed web presence can establish you as an expert in your field.
+You can develop tech and business management skills that are in high demand, and demonstrate your proficiency in them.
+A properly-marketed web presence can establish you as an expert in your field.
 In that respect, even if your attempt at self-employment is a total flop you won’t have wasted your time.

-- Working at home or anywhere else with a good laptop
+- Work at home (or anywhere else) with nothing more than a decent laptop

 - Flexible schedule

 - You’ll save a lot of money on transportation and wardrobe expenses

 - You’ll help support the Canadian economy as it recovers